hellbound22/auto-auto-battler/qlearning.md

 - q-table

 ### Order
-lookup state -> lookup q-table -> lookup action
+lookup state -> lookup q-table(generated and updated by rust) -> lookup action

 loop this until money is zero